Liminal Zones exhibition by Maureen Bachaus together with Natascha Waeyen, May 2022.

 Limitation of freedom

-An (often enlarged) photoprint often acts as a background, with assembled elements which suggest a portion of the underlying story.
+An (often enlarged) photoprint acts as a background, with assembled elements which suggest a portion of the underlying story.
 A frequently used material is rope, sometimes pierced rawly through the image.
 This rope, sometimes in a knot, sometimes with hanging parts, symbolizes the limitation or even captivity but also the freedom experienced by certain thoughts and feelings.

 The human psyche